agrc/gis.utah.gov/_posts/2020-05-18-greg-bunce-on-his-journey-toward-gis-and-how-hes-still-learning.md

 “That’s fun.
 I didn’t even piece that together.
 You’re right,” he says.

-His newfound career direction brought him to the geography department at the University of Utah, which led him to GIS (because “GIS had a strong presence in the department”), and eventually to work at AGRC.
-Once Greg decided on a career in GIS, he knew he wanted to work somewhere that was well established and had a strong reputation like AGRC, but he was waiting for the right opportunity.
+His newfound career direction brought him to the geography department at the University of Utah, which led him to GIS (because “GIS had a strong presence in the department”), and eventually to work at UGRC.
+Once Greg decided on a career in GIS, he knew he wanted to work somewhere that was well established and had a strong reputation like UGRC, but he was waiting for the right opportunity.

 While studying GIS at graduate school at Northern Arizona University, he took an “Applications in GIS” class to learn more about the field.
 He thought, “‘This is going to be fun.
 I’m going to learn about all the ways you can apply GIS.’
 And on day one, we go right into code.
 It was application meaning writing applications, as in coding.
 Essentially, you’re customizing the software, which is really cool, but not what I was expecting.”
 We laughed at his misunderstanding, understandable from the title of the class.